secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Workers' Beer
 * Two General Council Reps

+Nominations so far received (but not necessarily accepted) are:

 * Anna Rathbone for International Opportunities
 * Ryan Hilson for Lay Member